 - Bathroom walls, if not adjoining a shower or tub

 - Any walls where moisture is not prevalent

-Thinset is a stronger material than mastic, making it your go-to choice for horizontal applications such as flooring that get a lot of pounding.
+- Thinset is a stronger material than mastic, making it a better choice for horizontal applications such as flooring that get a lot of pounding.

 - Dry-mix thinset is inexpensive and easy to use.

 - Excess thinset must be thrown out, as it cannot be saved.